go-vela/site/content/reference/api/admin/build.md

 title: "Build"
 linkTitle: "Build"
 description: >
-  Learn how to list all builds in the system.
+  Learn how to update a build as an admin in the system.
 ---

 ## Endpoint

 ```
-GET  /api/v1/admin/builds
+GET  /api/v1/admin/build
 ```

 ## Permissions